Pi4J/pi4j.github.io/content/pi4j-os/prepare-sd-with-pi4j-os.md

 tags: ["Pi4J OS"]
 ---

-To prepare an SD-card with one of these flavors, download the latest build from [TODO]() and follow the steps described in ["Set up a new Raspberry Pi](/getting-started/set-up-a-new-raspberry-pi/), but instead of selecting on of the OS's predefined in the Imager tool, select "Choose OS > Use custom", and selected the downloaded file.
+To prepare an SD-card with one of these flavors, download the latest build from [pi4j.com/download](https://pi4j.com/download/) and follow the steps described in ["Set up a new Raspberry Pi](/getting-started/set-up-a-new-raspberry-pi/), but instead of selecting on of the OS's predefined in the Imager tool, select "Choose OS > Use custom", and selected the downloaded file.

 ## Install the Raspberry Pi Imager